wingillis/wingillis.github.io/software/index.md

 ### Consulting: wireless control of peripheral nerve stimulation

+As a consultant, I co-engineered a front-end user interface to monitor and control wireless peripheral nerve stimulators via bluetooth.
+The interface allows a user to select various stimulation patterns and tracks and manages the various stimulator devices connected to the app.

+<figure>
+  {% asset stim.png %}
+  <figcaption>An example of the stimulator interface for an early version of the software.</figcaption>
+</figure>

 ## Hobby projects and other

 - I created [this website](https://github.com/wingillis/wingillis.github.io) using jekyll and github pages.
 I also designed the theming (check out the cool skulls in the background)!
 - [Tic-Toc](/tic-toc/) (made **BEFORE** TikTok was big) is a web app for making serial timers (user guide [here](https://wingillis.github.io/blog/tic-toc/)).
-- As a consultant, I co-engineered a system to monitor and control wireless **peripheral nerve stimulators** via bluetooth.
-I built the front-end user interface to select various stimulation patterns, and the back-end which tracks and manages the stimulator devices.

-<figure>
-  {% asset stim.png %}
-  <figcaption>An example of the stimulator interface for an early version of the software.</figcaption>
-</figure>

-- I created a system to automatically parse sound files for birdsong as they were generated – it heavily relies on [Jeff Markowitz's scripts](https://github.com/jmarkow/zftftb) which does the actual sound processing
+- I created a system to automatically parse sound files for birdsong as they were generated – it heavily relies on [Jeff Markowitz's scripts](https://github.com/jmarkow/zftftb) which does the sound processing heavy-lifting
 - A web-based timer utilizing [Trello](https://trello.com) for task management [source](https://github.com/wingillis/trelloAlarm)

 <figure>